 - 1. Align the module to the socket so that the edge connectors on the module match the socket sections. - 2.
 Hold the module perpendicular to the motherboard and press the edge connector into the socket. - 3.
 Press the module fully into the socket so that the socket retaining arms swing up and engage the retention notches at each end of the module.

-Following the configuration pattern you have chosen, repeat this procedure until all modules are installed.
-Recheck the configuration pattern guide and confirm that you have installed module in the correct configuration.

-Once all modules are installed, system memory installation is complete.
+Following the configuration you have chosen, repeat this procedure if necessary so that all modules are installed.
+Once the modules are installed, system memory installation is complete.

 Module Installation: